Bio-inspired decision making in robot swarms under biases: Introduction

-In this work, we study how asocial dynamics affect collective decision-making by combining mathematical modelling and stochastic swarm robotics simulations.
-We develop various deterministic ordinary differential equation (ODE) models to describe the swarm population dynamics at multiple levels of abstraction.
-A minimal model captures the core features of the direct-switch and cross-inhibition mechanisms, by enabling analytical insight and generalisation across disciplines.
-A second, more detailed model is tailored to our robotic scenario of collective perception, by allowing for quantitative comparisons with experimental data.
-To account for stochastic and finite-size effects, we define a microscopic model rooted on the use of a chemical-like reaction network simulated via the Gillespie algorithm~\cite{gillespie2013perspective}, alongside realistic simulations of autonomous robots collectively sensing their environment~\cite{zakir2022}.
-In our multiscale analysis, we show that different types of asocial influences---stubborn agents, corrupted communication, and independent information discovery---can be captured by mathematically equivalent terms.
-This unified formulation enables generalised reasoning about biased opinion dynamics in a wide class of distributed systems and makes possible the systematic comparison of decision-making mechanisms under diverse asocial conditions, spanning the full spectrum from synergistic to antagonistic.
-Finally, the bio-inspired nature of the mechanisms we study offers insights into decision-making trade-offs in natural systems, including insect colonies and neural assemblies.
+In this work, we investigate how asocial dynamics influence collective decision-making in robot swarms.
+We develop deterministic ordinary differential equation (ODE) models to describe the swarm population dynamics at multiple levels of abstraction.
+To capture stochastic and finite-size effects, we complement this analysis with a microscopic chemical-reaction-network model simulated using the Gillespie algorithm~\cite{gillespie2013perspective}, as well as robot swarm simulations and experiments.
+Our multiscale analysis shows that stubborn agents, corrupted communication, and independent information discovery can be represented by mathematically equivalent terms.
+This unified formulation (Figure~\ref{fig:bias}A-E) enables systematic comparison of decision-making mechanisms across the full spectrum from synergistic to antagonistic bias, in both binary and multi-option settings.
+Beyond robotics, the bio-inspired nature of these mechanisms offers insights into decision-making trade-offs in natural systems, including insect colonies and neural assemblies.
+These results provide a general framework for analysing how different sources of asocial influence shape collective decision-making in distributed systems.